 - Engineering, etc.

 There was a day when paper reports were the main technology to capture safety reports.
-There was no option for a user to select a particular reporting form off the table to fill out.
+There was no option for a user to select a particular reporting form from the table to fill out.
 There was usually one safety reporting form, and it held enough fields for the most common types of concerns across the major operating departments.

 These busy, overly-complicated reporting forms frustrate users and reduce reporting frequency.
 These busy forms hurt the safety reporting culture.
 Don't make your reporting forms too busy.
 One approach we occasionally use is to lead a user down a predefined Web path, like a wizard.
 Based on user input, users can be asked to provide additional information.

 There are pros and cons to those interactive reporting form wizards.
 The most obvious is the cost.
 Such an advanced safety reporting form could easily cost between $5,000 and $20,000 to develop.
 These interactive reporting forms and the data model behind them, require careful planning by subject matter experts.

 You may not have an adequate budget to develop a custom safety reporting system.
 An alternative is a low-cost, commercially available SMS database solution that may cost as little as a few hundred dollars per month.

 Related Aviation SMS Database Articles